-How does the Suez Canal Congestion affect the ships carrying freight and supply chains?
+Recently, a vessel became stuck in the Suez Canal creating delays, but how does the Suez Canal congestion affect the ships carrying freight and supply chains?
 During a journey through the canal, the Ever-Given container ship was moving through a sandstorm.
 The rough winds turned the ship sideways and lodged it in the canal.
 This created a domino effect that has lasted a few days and may continue on for much longer.
 Although the ship has been successfully released, there may still be an aftereffect.

 The Importance of the Suez Canal.